imranq/ChessNN/readme.md

-# Zero Chess
+# ChessNN
-Zero Chess is an experiment to train a chess engine using neural networks
+ChessNN is an experiment to train a chess engine using neural networks

+# How to use
+Launch nodejs server with npm start and see at localhost:3000

-# Views
+# Modes

 Play with computer

 Play with self

 Play with other chess engines

-#Training Data